LivniGuy/open-lakehouse-workshop-jan2025/Best Practices/Best Practice 01 - Medallion Architecture/README.md

 #  Best Practice 01 # - Medallion Architecture

 ## Overview
 For the past several decades, there have been many iterations around building a high-performance and scalable architecture that supports the growing data demands of business users.
-The Medallion Architecture is not new, but it was created to help organizations architect data solutions for ever-growing data assets that can come in any format.
+The Medallion Architecture is not new, but it was created to help organizations architect data solutions for their ever-growing data assets that can come in any format.
 This architecture consists of three distinct layers – **bronze (raw), silver (validated), and gold (enriched)** – each representing progressively higher levels of quality.
 The architecture is considered a best practice for the Data Lakehouse because of the following characteristics.

 - **Layered Data Organization** as stated above bronze, silver, and gold.
 - **Improved Data Quality** by processing data through multiple stages, it facilitates rigorous data cleansing and validation, ensuring that only high-quality data reaches the final layer for analysis.